davicx/development/career/python/README.md

 The project structure is fairly simple.
 **Main.py** is the entry point into the application and contains the salmon_growth() function which performs the logic.
 **Utils.py** is the logic needed by the main program and test_utils.py tests our code.
 **Data** The csv data is stored in the excel folder.
 There are three main files.
-* temperature_series.csv- Raw data the program uses
+Temperature_series.csv which reads the waw data the program uses.
+Temperature_series_error.csv which is test data to throw an error.
+Temperature_series_solved.csv which is hand solved data to compare our answer with.

     .
     ├── ...